Big Barda: After the League

 Barda and Scott then reside in the suburbs of Connecticut and are active adventurers.
 Barda never hesitates to lend a hand to her friends when her power and expertise are needed.

 Barda accompanies Batman, Superman, and Wonder Woman to Apokolips to rescue Supergirl from Darkseid's clutches, and accepts an invitation from Oracle to become the heavy-hitter on the Birds of Prey.

 A similar-looking character named Little Barda appeared as a member of the Teen Titans in 52 #21; the character leaves the group in the same issue.
 Her relationship to Big Barda is unknown, though she escaped from Apokolips with Power Boy.

 In a confrontation with the Secret Six, she engaged Knockout, another ex-Fury, in hand-to-hand combat.
-Although the fight is long and continues in the midst of other larger concerns for her team, it ends in a draw.
+Although the fight is long and continues amid other larger concerns for her team, it ends in a draw.

 Big Barda is killed in the first issue of Death of the New Gods; her funeral occurs in the second issue of the series.
 Infinity-Man is later revealed as the killer.
 He had been slaughtering all the 'New Gods' in the name of restarting a new age of deities.

 Final Crisis #7 depicts Barda standing alongside Lightray and Highfather in front of a reincarnated New Genesis.

+The New Gods (vol. 5) depicts Barda accompanying Scott following his departure after an encounter with Orion, who tells him to take a prophesied child who can either bring about peace or war on New Genesis from himself before Orion can kill said child.

-The New 52
+The New 52 and Infinite Frontier

-In The New 52 (a 2011 reboot of the DC Universe), Big Barda and Scott are seen on Earth 2.
-They are later seen with many of the comrades in Supertown.
-Big Barda and Mister Miracle are recruited by Batman to assist Los Angeles when flooding sea waters threaten all coasts.
+Following 2011 The New 52 continuity reboot, Barda and Scott initially appear only in stories set on Earth 2.
+The Multiversity Guidebook explains that each Earth contains a unique manifestation of the New Gods.

+The Prime Earth incarnations of Barda and Scott begin appearing in mainstream comics again from 2015 onwards.
+Barda is seen in the Justice League "Darkseid War" (2015–2016) storyline and the Mister Miracle (2017) limited series.
+Later, she supports the Justice League when Batman flooding sea waters threaten all the world's coasts.
+She also united alongside the global superhero community to confront Doctor Manhattan in defence of Superman.
+After this, she celebrated her one year marriage anniversary with Scott in DC Love is Battlefield (2021), and attended the Justice League's funeral in Dark Crisis (2022).

+Later, after the events of Dark Nights: Metal as part of the Infinite Frontier reboot, Barda's pre-New 52 history is restored.
+She rejoins the Birds of Prey under Black Canary's leadership in Birds of Prey (volume 5) #1 (2023).
+She is also given a Justice League membership card, along with the majority of the superhero community, as part of the new expanded Justice League Unlimited team.